-- (1) The Governor-General may from time to time, by Order in Council,- - (a) amend Schedule 1A by making amendments to the text of the Fish Stocks Agreement set out in that schedule that are required to bring the text up to date: - (b) revoke Schedule 1A, and substitute a new schedule setting out, in an upto-date form, the text of the Fish Stocks Agreement. - (2) An order made under subsection (1) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+- The Governor-General may from time to time, by Order in Council,- (1) - amend Schedule 1A by making amendments to the text of the Fish Stocks Agreement set out in that schedule that are required to bring the text up to date: - revoke Schedule 1A, and substitute a new schedule setting out, in an up-(b) to-date form, the text of the Fish Stocks Agreement. - (2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).